v09d09/root-finding-numberical-integration-math-project/readme.md

-## root-finding / numberical-integration -math-project
+## root-finding / numerical-integration -math-project

 web-app implementation of some root-finding / numerical-intergration methods. using math.js and plotly libraries.